yohman/22W-UP206A/Group Assignments/GroupAssignment3.md

 - Submit a notebook that does spatial autocorrelation: Find tendencies for spatial clustering in your data by conducting a spatial autocorrelation analysis.
 Your results must include a global Moran's I statistic, followed by a local spatial autocorrelation with a moran's plot that indicates a P-value and a scatterplot with HH, HL, LH, and LL values.
 Produce a final output in the form of a map that indicates the location of statistically significant spatial clusters.
 - Suggest a different notebook: this may be a cleaned up or new version of your function/loop, or an experimentation on something we have not covered in class.
 Convince me, I am open as long as it advances your project in a meaningful way.

+## Submit

+Submit a link to your jupyter notebook [here](https://github.com/yohman/21F-UP206A/discussions/14)